 This error occurs when the bill or payment date falls within a locked or closed accounting period in QBO or Xero.

-To resolve, you will have to unlock the period in your accounting system (if possible).
+- Unlock the period in your accounting system (if possible)

 Accounting sync has failed